Imagine the following situation:

 Product Type Taxonomy

 So that just leaves the product type.
 Good news!
 If you downloaded the taxonomy spreadsheet that has the numeric ID’s, you also have the product type.
-This can be found in column A and should be a four-digit number, so in this instance, our product type is 3817:
+This can be found in column A and should be a four-digit code, so in this instance, our product type is 3817:

-Now all you need to do is get these numbers and categories into your feed and upload!
+Now all you need to do is get these numbers and categories into your data feed and upload!
 Simple enough, right?